GiuseppeSoriano/WeFood/Documentation/Documentation.md

 GIUSE SCRIVI QUI: DETTAGLI DEGNI DI NOTA - DRIVER MONGODB

+#### BaseMongoDB: The Driver to deal with MongoDB queries

+The BaseMongoDB class (`it.unipi.lsmsdb.wefood.repository.base.BaseMongoDB`) is an abstract Java class providing a comprehensive suite of functionalities to interact with MongoDB.
+It estabilishes connections, executes queries and handles data manipulation tasks like insterions, updates and deletions.
+The code is structured to support various MongoDB operations through a unified interface, offering a unique method that takes as input parameter the query in the MongoShell format.

+##### Connection handling
+At the core, the class manages a MongoDB connection using the MongoClient instance.
+It employs the Singleton pattern to ensure that only one instance of MongoClient exists.
+This approach prevents unnecessary multiple connections to the database.
+The connection details, such as host addresses and database name, are configured as static final strings.
+In details, these are how parameters have been setted:
+-   `private static final String MONGODB_DATABASE = "WeFood";`
+-   `private static final String WRITE_CONCERN = "1";` This parameter is set to "1", indicating that the write operation will be considered successful as soon as the data is written to the primary node in the MongoDB cluster.
+This level of write concern balances between performance and data safety, ensuring that each write operation is acknowledged by the primary node, thus offering a moderate level of data durability without the overhead of waiting for multiple nodes to acknowledge.
+-   `private static final String WTIMEOUT = "5000";` The write timeout is configured to 5000 milliseconds (5 seconds).
+This setting specifies the maximum amount of time the server will wait for a write operation to be acknowledged.
+If the operation is not acknowledged within this timeframe, it will result in a timeout exception.
+This timeout value helps in maintaining a balance between application responsiveness and waiting for database operations, ensuring that the application does not hang indefinitely on slow write operations.
+-   `private static final String READ_PREFERENCE = "nearest";`  The read preference has been set to "nearest", which directs the server to read from the nearest member (either primary or secondary) of the MongoDB cluster based on network latency.
+This setting is crucial for achieving low-latency read operations, as it ensures that the application reads data from the geographically closest node, thereby reducing network latency and improving the overall read performance.

+##### Error handling
+Throughout the class, there's a consistent approach to error handling.
+The methods throw exceptions like MongoException, IllegalArgumentException, and IllegalStateException to signal failures during database operations.
+This exception-based approach ensures robust error reporting and handling.
+Error handling is entrusted to calling methods.

+##### Query execution

+The central component of query execution in the `BaseMongoDB` class is the method `executeQuery`, designed to handle various MongoDB operations.
+This method receives a single string input, `mongosh_string`, which is crucial as it contains all the information necessary to determine the type of operation to perform and its specific parameters.
+The input string, `mongosh_string`, follows a format resembling a MongoDB shell command.
+It includes the collection name, the operation to be performed, and the parameters for that operation.
+Example format: `db.collection.operation({param1: value1, ...})`.
+The method starts by dissecting the `mongosh_string` to extract essential components: the collection name and the operation details.
+The operation name (e.g., `find`, `insertOne`) is isolated, which guides the method to invoke the corresponding operation-specific method.
+The parameters for the operation are extracted from the remaining part of the `mongosh_string`.
+This part of the string represents the operation's arguments and is in JSON format.
+Depending on the operation, the parameters extracted from `mongosh_string` may need further processing.
+For example, in a `find` operation, the query parameters might need to be split into individual components like `find`, `project`, `sort`, and `limit`.
+This is achieved through various parsing methods, regular expressions, or JSON manipulations.

+**FIND**
+Once the executeQuery method has isolated `operationDoc` for the find operation, it transitions into a tailored query execution process.
+This part of the method takes the `operationDoc`, a string that encapsulates the specifics of the MongoDB find operation – such as criteria, projection, sorting, and limit – and prepares it for execution.
+Parsing this string involves converting the query parameters into a BSON format compatible with the MongoDB Java driver.
+The query criteria and any specified projection details are transformed into Document objects.
+Similarly, sorting instructions and the query limit are extracted and formatted appropriately.
+This meticulous preparation ensures that the MongoDB driver receives the query in a structure it can understand and process.
+Once the query components are parsed and formatted, the find method executes the query against the specified MongoDB collection.
+It uses the MongoDB Java driver to interact with the database, applying the criteria, projection, sorting, and limiting as defined in the `operationDoc`.
+The results are then collected and returned, providing a seamless bridge between the input string format and the MongoDB query execution.

+**AGGREGATE**
+Handling the aggregate operation follows a similar pattern of precision and adaptation as the find operation, yet it caters to the more complex nature of aggregation in MongoDB.
+After the executeQuery method identifies and isolates the `operationDoc` specific to the aggregate operation, the next step involves interpreting and structuring this string for execution.
+The `operationDoc` for an aggregation contains a sequence of MongoDB aggregation pipeline stages, represented as an array of JSON objects.
+The primary task is to parse this string into a series of Bson objects, each corresponding to a stage in the MongoDB aggregation pipeline.
+This process requires a nuanced understanding of the MongoDB aggregation framework, as each stage—whether it's `$match`, `$group`, `$sort`, or others—has its unique structure and function.
+The parsing process ensures that these stages are accurately converted from their string representation into Bson objects, which are the format required by the MongoDB Java driver.
+Once the stages are parsed and organized, the aggregate method proceeds to execute this pipeline against the specified MongoDB collection.
+This involves passing the array of Bson stages to the MongoDB driver, which then performs the aggregation on the database.
+The result of this aggregation is a list of Document objects, each representing a record in the final aggregated output.

+**INSERT ONE**
+The `operationDoc` contains the data for the document to be inserted in a JSON-like format.
+The core task here is to parse this data string into a Document object.
+This is because the MongoDB Java driver requires the data to be in BSON format for insertion, and Document is the Java equivalent of a BSON object.
+The parsing ensures that the data structure, including any nested objects or arrays, is accurately represented in a format that MongoDB can understand.
+Once the data is parsed into a Document, the insertOne method is invoked.
+This method takes the prepared Document and uses the MongoDB Java driver to insert it into the specified collection.
+The operation results in an `InsertOneResult`, which includes information about the success of the operation (the `_id` of the inserted document).

+**UPDATE ONE**
+For the updateOne operation in the BaseMongoDB class, the process is tailored to update a single document in a MongoDB collection.
+This operation is slightly more complex due to the nature of update operations, which often involve conditional modifications based on specific criteria.
+The critical step here is to parse the `operationDoc` into two main components: the filter criteria and the update details.
+The filter criteria determine which document in the collection will be updated, while the update details specify how the document should be modified.

+-   The filter part of `operationDoc` is converted into a Document object.
+This conversion is essential to match the BSON format expected by the MongoDB Java driver.

+-   The update portion, potentially containing various update operators (`$set`, `$unset`, `$push`, `$pull`), is also parsed into a BSON format.
+Each operator and its corresponding data need to be accurately represented to ensure the update is performed correctly.

+With these components structured correctly, the updateOne method proceeds to execute the update operation.
+This involves calling the appropriate method from the MongoDB Java driver, passing the filter criteria and update details.
+The operation results in an `UpdateResult`, which includes information about the success of the operation (the number of documents updated).

+**DELETE ONE**
+When the executeQuery method identifies a `deleteOne` operation, it shifts its focus to handling the `operationDoc`, which in this case contains the criteria for selecting the document to be deleted.
+The key step here is converting the `operationDoc` into a BSON format that MongoDB understands.
+This conversion is achieved by parsing the string into a Document object.
+The Document encapsulates the criteria used to identify the document that needs to be deleted from the collection.
+This criteria involves key-value pairs that match the attributes of the document to be removed.
+With the deletion criteria correctly formatted, the deleteOne method executes the delete operation using the MongoDB Java driver.
+This process involves passing the parsed criteria to the driver, which then performs the deletion operation on the specified collection.
+The result of this operation is a `DeleteResult` object, which provides information about the outcome (the number of documents deleted).

+#### Models

 More details on the classes and their attributes are as follows.